nexo-tech/nexo-tech.github.io/content/posts/tunneling-in-depth-explained.md

 - Preserve exact behavior (e.g., WebSockets, chunked uploads, etc.)
 - Handle weird edge cases naturally (no need to re-implement HTTP quirks)
 - Keep the tunnel fast and lightweight

+### Using HTTP layer to define routing of multiple connections

+(diagram is needed here)

+to handle routing properly let’s move our setup to application layer, this way every request initiated from the outside world could be hosted and we can easily see the upstream domain name that was used for connection.
+E.g. [appa.tunnel.org](http://appa.tunnel.org) and [app-b.tunnel.org](http://app-b.tunnel.org) can be routed to correct downstream clients and communicate with right yamux mmultiplexer

+Code example:

+(needed)

 ### Making our setup more resillient by using custom websocket protocol for sending receiving TCP traffic from/to client